peteroupc/CBOR/docs/PeterO.DataUtilities.md

     public static string ReadUtf8ToString(
         System.IO.Stream stream);

-Reads a string in UTF-8 encoding from a data stream in full and returns hat string.
-Replaces invalid encoding with the replacement character U+FFFD).
+Reads a string in UTF-8 encoding from a data stream in full and returns that string.
+Replaces invalid encoding with the replacement character (U+FFFD).

 <b>Parameters:</b>